April 11, 2019

 Developing Leadership Skills with Jennifer Hollett

 October 5, 2018

 From small-scale business meetings or personal conversations to big-scale social or political campaigns, persuasion is a tool we use constantly.
 While many may see a pile of facts as enough, there is an art and science behind persuasion that if understood, can be powerfully influential in spreading any kind of message.
-Drawn from the Harvard Kennedy School's popular two-week intensive “Persuasion: The Science and Art of Effective Influence,” this workshop uses proven principles of persuasion to teach how to make a presentation, pitch or chat more effective.
+Drawn from the Harvard Kennedy School's popular two-week intensive “Persuasion: The Science and Art of Effective Influence,” this workshop used proven principles of persuasion to teach how to make a presentation, pitch or chat more effective.